Bio3SS/Bio3SS.github.io/deferred.md

 ---
 layout: page
-title: Final exam
+title: Deferred exam
 ---

 {% comment %}
 REVIEW test issues from FB and post warnings
 * Once you finish the exam, please [send me an email]( from your

-The final exam will be at 9 AM on Monday 27 April.
+The exam will be at 9 AM on Monday 27 April.
 It is scheduled for two hours.
 Further information will be forthcoming.

 The exam is _cumulative_, but with extra emphasis on material not yet tested.